atobermi/myPython/links/DEV.TOOLS_links.md

 ## Language

-- [Dart])https://dart.dev/overview) - Dart is a client-optimized language for fast apps on any platform powered by Google
+- [Dart](https://dart.dev/overview) - Dart is a client-optimized language for fast apps on any platform powered by Google

+## Tools
+- [curl](https://curl.se/) - command line tool and library for transferring data with URLs (since 1998)

 ## Web
 - [Ruby On Rails](https://rubyonrails.org/)